Nabulsi cheese

 Nabulsi is a Palestinian white brined cheese made in the Middle East.
 Its name refers to its place of origin, Nablus, and it is known throughout the West Bank and surrounding regions.
 Nabulsi, along with Akkawi cheese, is one of the principal cheeses consumed in Jordan.
 It is produced primarily from sheep's milk; alternatively, goat's milk may be used.
 Nabulsi cheese is white and rectangular in shape.
 It is semi-hard with no gas holes.
 It becomes soft and elastic when heated.
 It is a typical ewe's or goat's milk cheese, but is traditionally flavored with mahleb (Prunus mahaleb) and mastic (Pistacia lentiscus) added to the boiling brine.
 It is a major ingredient of the Middle Eastern dessert knafeh.

 Production

 The cheese can be prepared using cow, sheep or goat milk, or a mixture of cow and sheep milk to create mashmouleh (مشمولة) cheese.

-The cheese is first prepared by heating the milk and then adding the mastic gum and mahaleb, and then, after it is cooled, rennet is added.
+The cheese is first prepared by heating the milk and then adding rennet, after the milk coagulates, the curds are pressed, cooled, cut, then boiled, and finally stored in brine.

+The cheese is traditionally flavored by adding mastic gum and mahaleb to the brine.
+It is typically made during spring, when pastures are green.